HELP! I ate way too many peppermint chocolate truffles and spent all my damn money over the holiday break. I’m a hot mess.

 Are YOU ready to begin Moni’s Poor Man’s Cleanse?
 WE ARE!

 **This was our 2013 New Year cleanse blog!
-If you want to see what we are doing to ring in 2014 check out THIS post**
+If you want to see what we are doing we’re up to now, check out THIS 4-week eating overhaul series.**

 Moni “Get Back on Track” Kale Omelette